farhanaltariq/php_marketplace/README.md

 # php_marketplace
- Tugas Akhir PRPL Semester 4 Universitas Ahmad Dahlan
+Final Project Introduction to Software Engineering Semester 4 Ahmad Dahlan University
- Mulai dibuat tanggal 14 Juni 2021
+Started on June 14, 2021
- Selesai dibuat tanggal : ...
+Finish date: 27 July 2021

- Kontributor :
+Contributors:
 Farhan Altariq
 Tegar Waskito
- Ankaa Fauzan
+Anka Fauzan
 Rachmad Fauzi

 #disclaimer
-Source code dapat diunduh secara gratis, tetapi segala image resource sepenuhnya bukan milik kami.
+The source code can be used for free, but all image resources are completely not ours.